denisabd/narrator/README.md

 cat(summarization)
 ```

-Total sales are \$38,790,478.4, with North America and EMEA leading at
+Total sales were 38790478.4, with significant contributions from North
-46.6% and 34.9%.
-Food & Beverage and Electronics are the top products,
+America (46.6%) and EMEA (34.9%).
+Food & Beverage was the top-selling
-with Food & Beverage contributing 40.9% and 38.8% respectively in North
-America and EMEA.
-The Outlying Products by Sales generate 40.1% and
+product in both regions, generating 40.9% and 38.8% of sales,
+respectively.
+Electronics followed with 21% and 23.5% of sales.
+Food &
+Beverage and Electronics were also the top-selling products overall,
-22.2% of sales respectively.
+contributing 40.1% and 22.2% to total sales, respectively.

 # Python